Tezika/MonsterChase/MonsterChase/README_FinalProject.md

 * One player uses the `W`,`S` to move the bat : `W` for move up, 'S' for move down.
 * The other player uses the `O`,`K` to move the bat:  `O` for move up, `K` for move down.
-* Press the `Space Bar` to start the game any time.
+* Press the `Space Bar` to restart the game any time.

 ### Game Flow